When you buy something through one of the links on our site, we may earn an affiliate commission.

 A large pad isn’t for everyone, but if you are looking for one the Mondo is the best large crash pad available.
 It is expensive, though, so one of the few cons is its price.

-If you’re serious about a large crash pad but the Mondo is too expensive, take a look at the Mad Rock Triple Mad Pad.
+If the Mondo is too pricey for you, take a look at the Mad Rock Triple Mad Pad.
 It is slightly larger than the Mondo and retails for a fair amount less.

 How to Choose the Best Crash Pad for You